RocktimRajkumar/ATS/README.md

 4. Push to the original branch: git push origin <project_name>/<location>
 5. Create the pull request.

-Alternatively see the GitHub documentation on creating a pull request.
+Alternatively, see the GitHub documentation on creating a pull request.

 ---